ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

   ```
 </details>

-Configure the image-registry operator to use persistent storage
+<br>Configure the image-registry operator to use persistent storage

   Configure the image-registry operator to consume the provisioned PVC edit the operator and set the storage values as specified: